f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 - username and password to access Central Manager,
 - BIG-IP Next address (`target`).

-Then you can go to the `app-as3.json` file which is an AS3 definition of the app to be deployed and contains all app info for the deployment and update app info if needed.
+Then you go to the `app-as3.json` file which is an AS3 definition of the app to be deployed and contains all app info for the deployment.
+Update app info as needed.
+Note that `virtualAddresses` is where the app will be deployed, and `serverAddresses` is the routing address of the app.

 Lastly, you can update security policy info, if needed, in the `policy.json` file containing the security policy to be deployed for the app.
 Note that the policy specified in the file will be deployed in blocking mode.